nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    **Example Requirement**:

-   > Room identifier should be in the format `block-floor-room`, allowing non-numeric values for `block` and `room number`:
+   > Room identifier should be in the format `block-floor-room number`, allowing non-numeric values for `block`, `floor` and `room number`:
    >
    > - Example: `A-G-101B`, where `A` represents the block, `G` represents the floor, and `101B` represents the room number.

    This change will add flexibility by supporting alphanumeric characters in the block and room sections.

 2. **Partial Search for Session Names**
    Currently, users can only search for sessions by entering the exact first word of the session name using the `find_sessions` command.
 This can be inconvenient for users who want to list all sessions or search using only part of the session name.
-We can mitigate this by introducing a new command `find_sessions_partial`.
+We can mitigate this by updating the `find_sessions` command to allow for partial search.

    **Example Requirement**:

-   > The `find_sessions_partial` command should allow partial name searches so users can input only the first part of the session name to retrieve all matching sessions.
+   > The `find_sessions` command should allow partial name searches so users can input only the first part of the session name to retrieve all matching sessions.
    >
    > - Example: Searching with the keyword "BAD" would show all sessions starting with "BAD," rather than requiring the exact first word.

    This enhancement will improve user experience by making session searches more flexible and efficient.

-3. **Flexible Member Search by Additional Fields and Partial Matching**
+3. **Flexible Member Search by Additional Fields**
-   Currently, users can only search for members by their full names, which can be challenging when managing a large number of members.
-Additionally, searching by room or other important fields, like the Telegram handle, is not supported.
+   Currently, searching for members by room or other important fields, like the Telegram handle, is not supported.

    **Example Requirement**:

-   > Expand the `find_members` command to support searching by additional fields, such as `block/floor/room number` and `Telegram handle`.
+   > Expand the `find_members` command to support searching by additional fields, such as `block/floor/room number`, `Telegram handle` and `Tags`.
-   > Allow partial name matching in `find_members` to accommodate long names.
-   >
-   > - Example: Users should be able to input a part of a member’s name, and the system will display all matching results.

    These enhancements will improve the usability of the `find_members` command, making it easier to locate members efficiently by various identifiers or by partial names.